-- iii.
+iii.
 Current Employees who receive their final classification or a change in classification as a Level 2 or Level 3 sex offender during their period of employment must immediately notify the Campus Public Safety Officer.
 The campus public safety officer will arrange meeting with the Human Resources Manager (or designee) at the individual campus and the Registered Sex Offender employee.
 Campus Public Safety Officers for each college and for the district office can be found at the MCCCD Police website.
-The meeting with the college human resources manager and the Campus Public Safety Officer must take place within ten (10) days of the original notification to Public Safety. - iv.
+The meeting with the college human resources manager and the iv.
 Potential Employees who have been classified as a Level 2 or Level 3 sex offender must notify the Campus Public Safety Officer to arrange a meeting when they are offered employment at the College.
 Campus Public Safety Officers for each college and for the district office can be found at the MCCCD Police website.
 This meeting must take place at least ten (10) calendar days prior to the start of employment.
 The meeting shall include the RSO, the college human resources manager and the Campus Public Safety Officer (or their designees).